PopovEvgeniy/fastwiper/readme.txt

 This software is a console/text interface program.
 It takes the amount of wipe pass and drive letter (for example:c) as command line argument.
+Amount of wipe pass is optional argument.
+Amount of wipe pass is 1 by default.

 Recommend the amount of wipe pass